 If you know you have bad pollen allergies, start treating them even before you have symptoms, suggests Smith.
 “Watch the counts, and as soon as they start to rise, start taking your usual medication,” he says.
 “Once your body ramps up its release of histamines and inflammatory chemicals, they’re that much harder to treat.”
 Here are tips on how to pollen-proof your life.

-You don't want to hear this from me, but you’re getting too fat
+You don’t want to hear this from me, but you may need to lose weight

 Allergies and asthma are closely linked.
 Being overweight can make asthma and lower respiratory tract symptoms worse.
 “Overeating increases reflux, and tiny particles of acid can aspirate back into the lungs, causing irritation,” says Dr. Weber.
 “Another possibility is that acid in the lower esophagus damages nerve endings, which sends a message to the brain that also tightens your airways.
 And a physically large belly presses on the lungs, so they can’t expand as much.
 When patients lose weight, we can see their lung function is much better.”
 Here are 13 foods to help you lose weight.